diodechain/diode-docs/content/docs/FAQ/what-is-a-canonical-member-of-a-fleet-contract.md

 ---
 _schema: default
-title: What is a Canonical Member of a Fleet Contract?
+title: What is a canonical member of a Fleet Contract?
-nav_title: What is a Canonical Member of a Fleet Contract?
+nav_title: What is a canonical member of a Fleet Contract?
 nav_section: FAQ
 weight: 20001
 draft: false